-student learning through inquiry.
+STEM and non-STEM content are not regularly integrated.
+STEM activities are available for some students with minimal independent student learning through inquiry.
 Limited administrator support exists for STEM collaboration and professional learning opportunities.

-Student learning is not consistently linked to STEM career activities are available for some students with minimal independent opportunities.
+Student learning is not consistently linked to STEM career opportunities.
 Opportunities to develop teamwork and critical thinking skills are infrequent.
 Some participation from families or STEM community partners exist.